Webcams and weather

-Time lapse webcams
+Time lapse webcams at the Mynd

-Webcam and weather station at Sarn
+LMSC webcam and weather station at Clatter

 Other sources of weather information:

-The BBC Weather Page is a good place to start for an overview.
+- The BBC Weather Page is a good place to start for an overview.

-Rain Today is good for predicting when rain will arrive, or any clearances ahead.
+- Rain Today is good for predicting when rain will arrive, or any clearances ahead.

-XC Weather is a good site for predicting the wind strength and direction.
+- XC Weather is a good site for predicting the wind strength and direction.